 otherwise, 25 per cent of the L T A previously used.

+HMRC’s TTFAC tool

+HMRC has published a TTFAC tool for members to check if they can apply for a certificate.
+However, the tool only covers one of the four scenarios we have identified above where members may wish to apply for a certificate ie where a SIHLS has been paid before 6 April 2024.

 Who should not apply for a TT FAC?

 Members should not apply for a TT FAC where they believe this might result in lower available allowances than under the standard transitional calculation.